How often do you ask for what you want, when you want it?

 You see, our habitual thoughts are the thoughts that pop up more often than any others.
 So, in order to remember something in a stressful situation – get used to thinking about it in as many situations as you can.
 Make it a habit.

-So by asking yourself that question regularly when you’re with your family and friends (or whichever situations you can consciously remember to ask it to yourself), you will make it easier for your mind to remember it in more stressful situations.
+So ask yourself that question regularly when you’re with your family and friends (or whichever situations you can consciously remember to ask it to yourself).
+It will make it easier for your mind to remember it in more stressful situations.

 I suggested this exercise to the person who emailed me back last week, and yesterday – only 5 days later – I got an email saying:

 “This is amazing!
 Today at work I asked for someone to do a task for me without even thinking about it.
 It’s the first time I’ve asked anyone at my new job for help during a morning meeting!”